Developmental Composition II

 IV.
 Learning Objectives

-D. Use techniques of summary, paraphrase and direct quotation as needed in working with course readings.
+D. Use techniques of summary, paraphrase and direct quotation as needed in writing about and using sources in assigned writing.

 V. Academic Integrity